14 Product Photography Tips to Make You Look Like a Pro

 Flowers look great in natural light.
 Via @fleuropean

 If you’re photographing inside, you will want to set up your product facing a window so that you are gaining all the natural light that comes through.
 On the other hand, if you are able to photograph your products outside, do it!
 The best times to do this are early morning and late afternoon when the sun is out, but is not too harsh.
 Slightly overcast days are also preferable.
 If you take out your shoe inventory at noon when the sun is beating down, you are going to get a lot of glare in your snaps.

-On the other hand, if your product is primarily used indoors (e.g., cookware), features small details (e.g., artwork), or is being sold on Amazon and Google Shopping, then artificial lighting is preferable to show off your product.
+On the other hand, if your product is primarily used indoors (e.g., cookware), features small details (e.g., artwork), or is being sold on Amazon and Google Shopping, then artificial product photography lighting is preferable.
 Luckily knowing a few basics and building a simple studio setup can help you get over your intimidation of light.

-Using artificial studio lighting may seem intimidating, but it’s necessary for those of you advertising on Amazon and Google Shopping.
+Using artificial product photography lighting may seem intimidating, but it’s necessary for those of you advertising on Amazon and Google Shopping.
 For tips, check out this guide from Light Stalking and this (food-specific) one from Pinch of Yum.

 #2: Use a tripod

 Tripods might sound like a nerdy, unnecessary piece of technical equipment, but they make a huge difference in the clarity and quality of your product photography.
 And they are not necessarily expensive or difficult to use!

 Tripods are essentially stands that stabilize your camera from your shaky hand.
 Using a tripod will ensure a reduction of blur, which is critical if you want your product photographs to look professional and high-quality.